 Face Value – The Art of Portraiture Summer Show.
 A juried exhibition exploring portraiture, opening July 31st.
 Open to TAWA members using any medium.
 Juried by LonnBraender, Director BOI’s Gallery, New Hope, Joanne Donnelly, Director Gallery 125, Trenton and Martha Press, Director Farnsworth Gallery, Bordentown.

-Please join us for our opening reception Saturday July 31, 2010
+Please join us for our opening reception Saturday July 31, 2010 5pm to 8pm

 Featuring TAWA artists David Ackerman, Robert Girandola, Katie Hector, Justin Jedrezejczyk, Neil Larsen, Concetta Maglione, Carol Magnatta, Sharon MastroSimone, Gretchen Schroeder, Kathy Schumway-Tunney, Allison Singer, Andrew Werth, Jadwiga Wrolewska-Jedrezejcyk, Rhoda Yanow, and Ewa Zeller